Sheetal1614/The-Olive-Tree/README.md

 ## The-Olive-Tree-Hotel ##
-The e-Restaurant project provides an online system for booking reservations and ordering food before going to the restaurant .
+The e-Restaurant project provides an online system for booking,checking menu, reservations and ordering food before going to the restaurant .